 Find small action steps you can take to feel better about your financial situation.
 Whether that’s beginning to list old household items on Facebook Marketplace to free up some cash, or researching jobs or income opportunities to increase your liquidity, finding activities that help you feel in control can be transformative for your mindset, and remind you that change is possible.

 Financial stress and mental health are intrinsically linked.
-While financial counselling can’t change your financial situation, it can help with the associated feelings of stress and anxiety that comes with money worries.
+While financial counseling can’t change your financial situation, it can help with the associated feelings of stress and anxiety that comes with money worries.
 Oftentimes, we transfer our money worries into other areas of our life or self-worth, or inflate our worries beyond the scope of the real problem.
-Speaking to a financial counsellor or mental health professional can help you manage the emotional weight of financial anxiety, and see things more clearly.
+You might find it helpful to talk to your family members about your financial stress.
+However, sometimes bringing up your financial problems and your resulting mental health to your family and friends can be hard which is why speaking to a financial counselor or mental health professional can help you manage the emotional weight of financial anxiety, and see things more clearly.

 Emma Edwards is a finance copywriter and blogger, on a mission to humanize the financial services industry by creating meaningful content that’s accessible and empowering.
 You’ll find her penning money tips at her blog, The Broke Generation, sharing financial insights on Instagram, or injecting life into content for her business clients.